jameysharp/corrode/Main.md

 main = dieOnError $ do
 ```

-1. Use language-c to extract the command-line arguments we care about.
+1. Extract the command-line arguments we care about.
+We'll pass the rest
-   We'll pass the rest to the preprocessor.
+   to the preprocessor.

     ```haskell
         let cc = newGCC "gcc"
-        options <- lift getArgs
+        cmdline <- lift getArgs
+        (options, cmdline') <- try (parseCorrodeArgs cmdline)
-        (rawArgs, _other) <- try (parseCPPArgs cc options)
+        (rawArgs, _other) <- try (parseCPPArgs cc cmdline')
     ```

 1. The user may have specified the `-o <outputfile>` option.
 Not only do